geniesinc/GeniesStarterPack/README.md

 - Load the **AvatarLocomotion.unity** scene file and hit Play
 - Use WASD + Space to navigate within the sandbox environment

+### Contact Us

+Genies Avatar Starter Pack is a free to use asset.
+If you used it in your project and would like to provide feedback to Genies please contact us at devrelations@genies.com.
+If you would like to be featured by Genies or want to hear about our developer programs and commercial opportunities, please contact us at contact@genies.com.

 ### Licensing

 © 2024 Genies, Inc.